infinum/qa-handbook/Automation/Python Virtual Environment.md

 `pip install -r requirements.txt`

-Now you should have all the dependencies specified in the requirements.txt file installed for the current project.
+You should now have all the dependencies specified in the requirements.txt file installed for the current project.

 ---